oneapi-src/distributed-ranges-tutorial/README.md

 ### Algorithms

-Following algorithms are included in distributed-ranges, both in mhp and shp versions:
+Following algorithms are included in distributed-ranges, both in mp and sp versions:

 ```cpp
  copy()